peterstace/blog/content/post/2016-12-20-path-tracing-part-01-initial-renders.md

 The first scene I implemented is the classic [Cornell Box](https://en.wikipedia.org/wiki/Cornell_box), originally created at Cornell University as a 3D test model.
 My take on the Cornell Box is slightly different from the original.

+The rendering contains:

+* A red 'left' wall.
+* A green 'right' wall.
+* A white floor and ceiling.
+* A white ceiling light.
+* Two white blocks.

+All surfaces are matte.
+A real wold example of a matte surface would be a non-glossy and slightly rough painted surface.

-In the rendering, you can diffuse reflections from the red and green walls onto the center blocks.
-You can also see soft shadows cast by the blocks onto the floor.
+In the rendering, you can observer:

+* Soft shadows being cast by the blocks onto the floor.
+* Green and red light being reflected off the green and red walls onto the white center blocks.
+* Occlusion shadows, most visible in the back top corners of the room.

+In a traditional ray tracer, these three effects must be implemented as special cases (and it's very hard to do so accurately).
+In path tracing however, we get them 'for free' by virtue of having implemented diffuse reflections.

 ![Cornell Box](/static/images/cornell_box.png)

 ### Split Box

 My second rendering is of a procedurally generated scene of my own design.
-I took a cube, and repeatedly split it into two pieces along a random axis, shifting each piece slightly against the other.
+I started by taking a cube and splitting it into two pieces along a random axis.
+I then moved each piece slightly against the other.
+I repeated this on the remaining cubes over several dozen iterations.
+The cube stricture is white, and is situated underneath a white light.
+Like the Cornell Box, there are coloured walls to the left and right (off camera) that reflect coloured light into the scene.

 ![Split Box](/static/images/split_box.png)

 ### Sphere Tree

 My third rendering is also of a procedurally generated scene of my own design.
-I created a 'tree' out of sphere, attaching each child sphere to its parent sphere at a random location.
+I created a 'tree' structure out of spheres.
+I started with a large sphere centered in the floor, and randomly added two 'child' spheres to its surface.
+I then added two more child spheres to each of the original child spheres.
+This continued until I had several hundred spheres.

 ![Sphere Tree](/static/images/sphere_tree.png)